war100ck/BnS-Api-Server/README.md

 ## Key Features

+- **WebSite**: A comprehensive website offering seamless user experience with account profile viewing, including detailed character data, alongside an administrative panel for efficient user and content management.
 - **User Authentication**: Secure user registration and login with email and password validation.
+- **Admin Control Panel**: Comprehensive Admin Dashboard for efficient server and user management.
 - **Profile Management**: Full support for viewing and updating user profiles, including character data and account information.
 - **Character Management**: Tools for editing character details like faction, race, job, and other attributes.
 - **Virtual Currency Transactions**: APIs to manage and add in-game currency to user accounts.
+- **Item Management and Distribution**: Search the database for items by ItemID and dispatch them to user account characters via the admin panel.
+- **Account Banning and Player Kicking**: Ability to impose a temporary or permanent account ban on a user, as well as the ability to promptly kick a player from the server.
+- **VIP Privileges Management**: Effortlessly manage and assign VIP privileges to users through the admin panel.
+This feature allows administrators to grant special in-game benefits and access to premium content, ensuring an enhanced experience for VIP players.
+- **Game Server Monitoring**: Real-time server monitoring that provides detailed insights into the number of players online, and their activity.
+This feature enables administrators to track server health, and monitor player.
+- **Game Server Statistics**: Game statistics with insightful charts displaying the number of registered accounts, including breakdowns by character races, genders, classes, factions, and levels.
 - **Database Integration**: Utilizes Microsoft SQL Server for managing user accounts, in-game data, and virtual currencies.
 - **Logging**: Optional logging feature, controlled through environment variables, allows detailed logging to console for debugging and monitoring.
 - **Scalability**: Designed to support a large number of users and database operations, ensuring performance and security for a Blade & Soul private server.
+- **System Statistics**: Monitor CPU Usage, Memory Usage, and Server API Process Information to assess server load and performance in real time, helping ensure smooth operation and quick issue resolution.
+- **API Configuration Management**: Real-time administration of `.env` parameters via the web interface, including sections for Server Configuration, Database Configurations, and Registration Logs, with automatic backup on changes and API server restart capability.
+- **Server Process Management**: Ability to start, stop, and monitor server daemons and background processes directly from the admin panel.
+- **News Management**: Integrated news editor module for creating, editing, and publishing news content on the main website page through the admin interface.
+- **Promotions Management**: Control over in-game promotional events such as the Daily Dash login reward, with options for manual activation and automatic renewal.
+- **Discord Integration**: Automated Discord bot support sending periodic server monitoring data to designated channels and supporting the `/online` chat command for current player counts.
+- **Contextual Information Modals**: Context-sensitive informational pop-ups on all admin panel pages for enhanced usability and guidance.
 - **Coupon System**: Manage promotional campaigns, generate and redeem coupons, and deliver rewards directly to users' in-game mail.
+- **Mail & Item Monitoring**: Manage and track mail and items between players, including in-game mailbox.

 ## Requirements